shanecrinion/immune/README.md

 This repository documents the analytical framework for studying immune dysregulation in schizophrenia (SZ) using transcriptomic data, as presented in Chapter 3 of my PhD thesis.
 The study examines differential gene expression and immune cell-type composition in SZ patients.

+Poster presented at the World Congress of Psychiatric Genetics 2024 in Singapore: https://docs.google.com/presentation/d/15D2L4XgWHvQBBKx9b9_kwarNQo5bRBKDXp3PJaWysyA/edit?usp=drive_link

 ### Workflow

 #### Step 1: RNA-Seq Data Processing

 - **Quality Control (QC):** Checking read quality with FastQC and MultiQC.

-- **Read Alignment:** Mapping reads to the reference genome using STAR.
+- **Read Alignment:** Mapping reads to the reference genome using HISAT2.

 - **Normalization & Batch Correction:** Correcting for technical biases using DESeq2 and edgeR.